Are We Seeing the Emergence of a Brand New Man?

-It’s my hope and expectation that the New Men in couples therapy will heed interventions that impact their Friendship and Admiration System with their partner.
+It’s my hope and expectation that the New Men in couples therapy will actively work on their Friendship and Admiration System with their partner.

 And many of them are both steeped in Stoic thought, and comfortable working online.
 They may use Stoic points of reference.
-Or perhaps those silos are filled with the brim with tools for a science-based couples therapist to uncover and unpack.
-No matter, a richer discussion of Stoic ideas and deep intimacy is inevitable.
+Or perhaps welcome tools from a science-based couples therapist.
+No matter, a richer discussion of Stoic ideas and deep intimacy may be a new beacon.

 The study was published April 16, 2018 in the journal Psychology of Men and Masculinity.